saltyorg/docs/docs/sandbox/apps/yacht.md

 ## What is it?

-[Yacht](https://yacht.sh/){: target=_blank rel="noopener noreferrer" } is a web interface for managing docker containers with an emphasis on templating to provide one-click deployments of dockerized applications.
+[Yacht](https://yacht.sh/) is a web interface for managing docker containers with an emphasis on templating to provide one-click deployments of dockerized applications.
 Think of it like a decentralized app store for servers that anyone can make packages for.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|